hellofresh/eks-rolling-update/README.md

   -h, --help            show this help message and exit --cluster_name CLUSTER_NAME, -c CLUSTER_NAME
-                        the cluster name to perform rolling update on
+                        the cluster name to perform rolling update on --plan [PLAN], -p [PLAN]
+                        perform a dry run to see which instances are out of date
 ```

 Example: